MohdShahzil29/-ERC20-token/README.md

 # Getting Started

-Executing Program
-Deploying the Smart Contract

-Open the Remix IDE at https://remix.ethereum.org/.
+1. Open the Remix IDE at https://remix.ethereum.org/.
-Create a new file or use the existing one.
+2. Create a new file or use the existing one.
-Copy and paste the contents of MyToken.sol into the file.
+3. Copy and paste the contents of MyToken.sol into the file.
-Compile the smart contract.
+4. Compile the smart contract.
-Deploy the smart contract using the Remix "Deploy & Run Transactions" tab.
+5. Deploy the smart contract using the Remix "Deploy & Run Transactions" tab.

 # Interacting with the Contract